Welcome to the Dawlish Local History Group - Notes & Queries page.

 The millpond is situated just before the churchyard boundary and the widening of the leat can still be seen today by peering through the trees.
 Up until some time after the tithe map was produced the main water supply came from a diversion of some of the Aller water which left the main stream at the ford at the bottom of Aller Hill.
 The 1787 map shows an overflow from the millpond heading across the Newhay and entering Dawlish Water by the boundary to Bridge House garden.
 The leat itself skirts Church House and heads across the road to the wheel behind the town mill and then goes straight towards the Brook.
 In earlier times it would have finished here but as the map shows a dogleg was created when the Strand Mill was built and so the leat was extended around the edge of the Manor House grounds, in front of the museum, across the road to Coryton Close and then turns 90 degrees towards Plantation Terrace and straight on until by a sort of viaduct it was able to fall onto the mill wheel and escape by a channel which didn't join up with Dawlish Water until somewhere beyond the position of Jubilee bridge.
 This separate channel was changed after the canalisation of Dawlish Water and the water was fed more directly into the stream.

-There are at least two versions of the tithe map which ought to tell us what happens when Brown's Brook meets the Aller.
+There are at least two versions of the tithe map which ought to tell us exactly what happened when Brown's Brook met the Aller.
 One version is useless as the area is a blank.
 The other, on the Devon County website, shows it following the footpath beneath Newhay Falls and continuing to the millpond.
-Alas that can't be right as the gradients are wrong and every other map before and after 1840 shows it heading close to the falls themselves.
-However whilst its accuracy can be called into question its intention of showing a link between Brown's Brook and the leat may be true.
+Alas that can't be right as the gradients are wrong and every other map before and after 1840 shows it heading toward the falls.
+However whilst its accuracy can be called into question its intention of showing a link between Brown's Brook and the leat is useful.

-Some major engineering was undertaken sometime after the tithe map was drawn up a fishpond was created in Luscombe Castle grounds close to both Newhay Falls and the millpond.
-Probably at the same time it was realised that Newhay Falls could become a 'feature'.
+Some major engineering was undertaken sometime after the tithe map was drawn up when a fishpond was created in Luscombe Castle grounds close to both Newhay Falls and the millpond.
+It was probably built at the same time as it was realised that Newhay Falls could become a 'feature'.
 From then onwards it was the fishpond which provided the water for the mill leat.
 The fishpond itself was filled by diverting the Aller water that used to go directly to the mill pond.
 This was fed into the fishpond at the church end whilst the waterway that connected with Brown's Brook was still available at the other end.

 Where does the name Brown's Brook come from is an unanswerable question at present.
 It did not appear on either the 1787 or 1840 maps and so we only know of it from later Victorian times.
 Was it the name of the owner of the field or the contractor who dug the leat?
 There were people called Brown in the town but none that we can tie in so far.
 Alternatively some have suggested that the name is corrupted and originally went under the imaginative name of brown brook, describing the colour of the water.